top of page

 The Nightbird's Song

-In Bisbee, Arizona, following the sudden death of her husband, Brenna McEvoy finds herself a widowed mother of three young children, and despite her privileged upbringing must somehow find a way to survive and make a living for her family.
+Following the unexpected death of her husband, Brenna McEvoy becomes a widowed mother of three young children in the Arizona Territory.
+Despite her privileged upbringing she must somehow find a way to survive and provide a living for her family.
 Brenna's only asset is her charming Victorian home which she transforms into a boarding house for local miners.
-Although Brenna is unskilled at managing a house full of men, she quickly rolls up her sleeves to embrace the challenge, but the struggle of day-to-day living forces her to open her eyes to the suffering and bigotry surrounding the working class.
-As time passes, she learns to survive in a competitive mining town, where tongues wag quickly and tales spread quicker.
-When she falls in love with a working man, Manuel Rodiguez, and she finds herself shunned by her family and friends, she must decide to follow the rules of society or follow her heart.
-The nightbird's song reminds Brenna that we are strengthened by the struggles we survive ... but will her resolve be enough to save her children?
+Although Brenna is unskilled at managing a house full of men, she rolls up her sleeves to embrace the challenge.
+In short time her eyes are opened to the struggle of day-to-day living, suffering, and bigotry surrounding the working class.

 I found a message in The Nightbird's Song.
 With life, there will be sadness, happiness, love, and loss.
 Through it all, we need people around us who love us and whom we love to help get us through.
 I really enjoyed reading this book--it's a book to savor; to wish it wouldn't come to an end.
 I hope Josephine will write many more books.
 Highly recommended!